weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

 ### How to identify async methods

-Async methods are identified by its method signature.
-Async methods are defined with the `async` keyword, and they return a `Coroutines` object.
+Async methods are identified by their method signatures.
+Async methods are defined with the `async` keyword, and they return `Coroutine` objects.

 To see a method signature, you can use the `help()` function in Python, or use an IDE that supports code completion such as [Visual Studio Code](https://code.visualstudio.com/docs) or [PyCharm](https://www.jetbrains.com/help/pycharm/viewing-reference-information.html).